 - The Research Map produced by the German Rectors' Conference (HRK) presents key research priorities of German universities and the universities of applied sciences.
 This database is available in English and German.

-- The Research Explorer database contains entries on more than 23,000 institutes at German universities and non-university research institutions, and is searchable by geographic location, subject area and other structural criteria.
+- The GERIT database contains entries on more than 23,000 institutes at German universities and non-university research institutions, and is searchable by geographic location, subject area and other structural criteria.

 - The Higher Education Compass offered by the German Rectors’ Conference (HRK) contains entries for over 20,000 international research partnerships involving German higher education institutions and is updated on an ongoing basis.
 It contains the cooperating institutions, subject areas and the content of collaborations as well as contact details.

 The academic year in Germany runs from mid-October to mid-July, with a break from mid-February to mid-April.
 Most degree programs start with the “Wintersemester” in October, but in many programs students can also take up studies in April with the start of the “Sommersemester”.
 Study abroad terms are possible in both semesters.
 For research stays, consider that scholars may be absent and library may have limited opening hours during the summer break (mid-July to beginning of October).

 Some higher education institutions in Germany follow the North American academic year, with courses starting in September and the Spring term ending in May.